vapoursynth/vapoursynth/doc/functions/setfieldbased.rst

 SetFieldBased (Experimental)
 ============================

-.. function:: SetFieldBased(clip clip, int value)
+.. function:: SetFieldBased(vnode clip, int value)
    :module: std

    This function is experimental and may be removed or greatly changed